 - at least 10 GW of energy produced by each of American, European, or Asian 4th generation nuclear reactors using thorium or spent uranium as a fuel source AND 10 GW energy from America, Europe, and Asia produced from light water, modular nuclear reactors (although nuclear energy is not a renewable energy source, it is a clean energy source, because it creates very little emissions to produce energy).

 The growth of global electric vehicle ownership:

 “International Energy Agency predicts the number of electric cars in circulation to reach 9 to 20 million by 2020 and between 40 and 70 million by 2025.”

 Data that supports the cost efficiency of LEDs/ CFLs vs. incandescents

 - More data on, and a different way of visualizing, levelized costs of energy:

-- Chart showing the advantages of sustainable technology versus old technology of lightbulbs:
+- Chart showing the increased lifespan and cost-effectiveness of LEDs & CFLs versus incandescent lightbulbs: